Lucas-C/ludochaordic/content/2018-04-24-python-modules-imports-visualization.md

 For the rendering, I used [fzaninotto/DependencyWheel](http://www.redotheweb.com/DependencyWheel/), originally written to display the **external** dependencies of a project (e.g. links between PHP composer packages).
-I made 2 small patches / PRs to latest version of this project:
+I made 2 small patches / PRs to the latest version of this project:

 - [a single-line code change to allow for colors customization](https://github.com/fzaninotto/DependencyWheel/pull/15)
 - [another minor change to make the chart adaptive to the parent DOM element width](https://github.com/fzaninotto/DependencyWheel/pull/16)